 against people with disabilities, people of color, people who speak a particular

-language, people wishing to worship in a particular way.
-We support and
+language, LGBTQ people, and people wishing to worship in a particular way.
+We

 People can live, work, attend school, eat, sleep and recreate